 - If you store your liquid fuel stove, it is best to empty the fuel tank of white gas before storing it for the winter.

-One of the lightest products on the market.
+One of the lightest stoves on the market.
 This stove only weighs a mere 2.3 ounces, so you will not notice it in your pack.
 In addition, the unit is capable of becoming rather small by simply removing the pot support on the device, making it easy to fit in amongst the other necessities in your bag.

 The Soto Windmaster is, as the name implies, a great backpacking stove to use in windy conditions.
 In fact, it only took a pot of water about two minutes and 15 seconds to come to a full boil in strong winds.
 The flame is not affected by the wind, so the heat remains consistent as you cook.
 In normal conditions, the pot heats to a boil just as quickly.